-- On the User Edit window, click Create Password (or Change Password, or from the main CEMT window go to File, Change Password.
+- On the User Edit window, click Create Password or Change Password, or from the main CEMT window go to File, Change Password.

 - If prompted, enter the user's current password (blank if it is new).

 - Enter the new password.
 By default, passwords display as asterisks (*).
 To show the New Password as text, check the Show box.

 - Click OK to save.

 The password is contained in dbcentral as a hash.
 This means there is no way to decrypt the password by looking in the database, and there is no way to recover a lost password other than deleting it from the database directly.

 Users can also change their own passwords while logged on.
-See Logging on the CEMT, Changing Passwords for the Logged On User.
+See CEMT Passwords, Changing Passwords for the Logged On User.